Executive Leadership

 Grant Freeman

-As Co-Founder and Chair of the Masters in Technology Student Association (MiTSA), I’ve helped build a community of over 400 postgraduate students across Science, Engineering, and Technology.
+As a founder and Board Member of Masters in Technology Student Association (MiTSA), I’ve helped build a community of over 400 postgraduate students across Science, Engineering, and Technology.
 In this role, I focus on fostering inclusion, driving professional development, and creating flagship events that connect students with industry and each other.

 Alongside my leadership work, I bring a strong foundation in Artificial Intelligence and Machine Learning, with research interests in applying AI to health and cancer prevention.
 My aim is to bridge technical expertise with community impact, ensuring MiTSA remains a place where students feel supported, connected, and empowered.